Guide

 • Re-open briefly at the end if new things surfaced; close the session once the room agrees.

-A few principles worth saying out loud
+A few principles

 • There's no required level of AI experience — including none.
 Nobody is being evaluated on what they write.